I Melt with You: Commercial performance

 The song was released in the United Kingdom in August 1982, by label 4AD.
-Though it failed to reach the UK singles chart, it became their fifth single to reach the UK Independent Singles Chart, peaking at number 18.
-The song was mainly a success in the United States, gaining attention over a long incubation period before becoming Modern English's and 4AD's first chart hit.
+Although it failed to reach the UK singles chart, it became their fifth single to reach the UK Independent Singles Chart, peaking at number 18.

+The song was found most of its success in the United States, gaining attention over a long incubation period before becoming Modern English's and 4AD's first chart hit.
 It first began receiving radio airplay as an import single, and bounced from station to station, gaining momentum.
 In April 1983, the song peaked at number 7 on the US Billboard Mainstream Rock chart and number 78 on the main Billboard Hot 100.
 "I Melt with You" was particularly popular in dance clubs and on MTV, peaking at number 60 on Billboards Dance/Disco Top 80 in March 1983.
 The single's success drastically altered the band's experience, according to Grey: "Someone picked up an import from England and started playing it on mainstream radio in America, and it just went like wildfire.
 We used to play to 200 people in art college; the next thing we knew, we were in Daytona Beach playing to 5,000 people who knew all the words [to the song]."
+Its popularity was bolstered by its inclusion in the 1983 film Valley Girl, where it is featured in the ending titles and in a "falling in love" montage sequence.

 Modern English re-recorded the song for their 1990 album Pillow Lips.
 The song re-appeared on the Hot 100, peaking at number 76 in July, and re-appeared on the Dance charts, peaking at number 25 in August.
 The reformed original line up of the band re-recorded it again in 2010 in a completely reworked style for inclusion in the film I Melt with You.

 The song is among the top 500 songs ever played on U.S. radio.
 The group received a lifetime achievement award at the BMI Awards in 2017, celebrating 3 million plays of the song.
 It is ranked #39 on VH1's 100 Greatest Songs of the 80s.
 As Modern English's only major hit song, they are generally considered one-hit wonders, despite not reaching the top 40 of the U.S. Hot 100 during either of its runs on that chart.
 It was ranked #7 on VH1's 100 Greatest One Hit Wonders of the 80s.